Our 'EPIC' Curriculum

 1. Engagement: During this opening phase the children are immersed in an experience connected to the new theme; an opportunity to develop an ‘awe and wonder’ moment.
 We plan to ‘hook’ and engage them to build excitement around their learning.
-This phase would also incorporate re-visiting prior knowledge and then build on new knowledge, skills and vocabulary.
-Teachers use modelling and questioning to find out what children know already, what they want to find out and how they are going to do that, by leading learning through enquiry questions so we can learn more and remember more.
+This phase would also incorporate re-visiting prior knowledge, through retrieval practice and then build on new knowledge, skills and vocabulary.
+Teachers use modelling and questioning to find out what children know already, what they want to find out and how they are going to do that, by leading learning through enquiry questions so we can learn more, make links to connect learning and concepts 'Big Picture' and remember more.

 2. Progression: If the children are going to 'learn more and remember more' from their curriculum they will need to focus on new knowledge and vocabulary and develop and revisit subject specific skills, or might have to practise some old ones.
 This is where the teacher plans and models new learning across the curriculum subjects identified for the project and teaches children metacognitive strategies to enable them to remember new knowledge and progress through the skills at an appropriate pace, incorporating discovery and curiosity, differentiation, questioning and challenge.
 There are planned opportunities for children to develop an understanding of the social, moral, spiritual and cultural aspects within the project and to be given opportunities to develop an understanding of the importance of British values.